Many of us are paralyzed by the job of planning for an emergency. It’s hard to plan for the unknown.

 2. Prioritize water and store it safely

-The Centers for Disease Control and Prevention (CDC) recommends storing 1 gallon per day for each person and each pet, and recommends creating a two-week supply if possible.
+The Centers for Disease Control and Prevention (CDC) recommends storing 1 gallon per day for each person, and recommends creating a two-week supply if possible.
+Don’t forget to store extra water if you have pets.

 “Unopened commercially bottled water is the safest and most reliable emergency water supply,” according to the CDC.